caarson/native_tool_call_adapter/README.md

    - Base URL: http://localhost:8000/v1
    - API Key: Setting the API key will automatically use it when communicating with TARGET_BASE_URL.

+### Optional: Use the Built‑in GUI
+This project now includes an experimental web GUI that lets you:
+ - Paste and parse the original Cline/Roo-Code system prompt
+ - Inspect generated tool schemas and processed system prompt
+ - Configure runtime shim settings live (target base URL, strict mode, forced tool calls, dump paths)
+ - Run chat completions (streaming or non-streaming) through the adapter
+ - View raw tool call JSON / XML conversion preview

+Steps:
+1. Start the server (see steps above).
+2. Open: `http://localhost:8000/ui` in your browser.
+3. Paste the full Cline/Roo-Code system prompt into the System Prompt box and click `Parse Tools` to preview schemas.
+4. Add chat messages on the right pane and send; the adapter will forward to the configured `TARGET_BASE_URL` and display responses (including streaming).
+5. Adjust config under the Config tab; changes take effect immediately for new requests.

+Notes:
+- The adapter still functions as a transparent OpenAI-compatible shim at `/v1/*` endpoints; the GUI is optional.
+- Streaming is implemented using the browser ReadableStream over the SSE format returned by the upstream model.
+- If you deploy behind a proxy, ensure SSE (Server-Sent Events) is not buffered so streaming remains responsive.

+#### Quick Upstream Control Bar
+At the top of the GUI you can now:
+- Enter a new upstream (Target Base URL) and click Apply to immediately re-route subsequent requests.
+- Click Test to perform a `/models` probe; the status and latency are displayed inline.
+This avoids needing environment restarts for rapid model endpoint switching.

+### Compatibility
+Some clients may query `GET /api/v0/models`.
+A compatibility route now proxies this to the upstream `/models` endpoint so legacy tooling does not 404.

 ## Settings
 The following settings can be configured as environment variables